paul-schaaf/blog/blog/_posts/2021-01-13-build-an-escrow-on-solana.md

 }
 ```

 Up to this point, there's really nothing new.
 We get the accounts and do some checks on them, verifying that Bob has actually passed in the correct accounts with the correct values and that the amount in the PDA's X token account is what Bob expects.
 We then use _signature extension_ to make the token transfer to Alice's Y token account on Bob's behalf.
-You can fix the compilation errors yourself now (You'll have to import the spl_token's account struct and [rename](https://doc.rust-lang.org/rust-by-example/mod/use.html) it to `TokenAccount`).
+You can fix the compilation errors yourself now (You'll have to import the spl_token's account struct and [rename](https://doc.rust-lang.org/rust-by-example/mod/use.html) it to `TokenAccount` and add another error).
 Create the new error variant for the `ExpectedAmountMismatch` and pull the required modules into scope with `use`.

 The last parts of the `process_exchange` function include something new again: